cwoodwarduk/cwoodwarduk_fullstack_tech_test/installation.md

 ## Routes

-As per the Podpoint tech test specification, the following routes are accessible:
+As per the tech test specification, the following routes are accessible:

 ### GET